Roorkee

-Roorkee (Rūṛkī) is a city and a municipal corporation in the Haridwar district of the state of Uttarakhand, India.
-It is 31 km from Haridwar city, the district headquarter.
-It is spread over a flat terrain under Sivalik Hills of Himalayas.
-The city is developed on the banks of Ganges Canal, its dominant feature, which flows from north–south through middle of the city.
-Roorkee is home to Asia's first engineering college Indian Institute of Technology Roorkee, formerly known as Thomson College of Civil Engineering.
+Roorkee (Rūṛkī; [ɾuːɽkiː]), formerly also anglicized as Rurki, is a city and municipal corporation in the Haridwar district of the state of Uttarakhand, India.
+It is 31 km from Haridwar, the district headquarters.
+It is spread over a flat terrain under the Sivalik Hills of the Himalayas.
+The city is developed on the banks of the Ganges Canal, its dominant feature, which flows from north–south through the middle of the city.

+Roorkee became part of the Landhaura estate of the Gurjars in 1824 after the death of Ram Dayal Singh Gurjar.
+Roorkee is home to Asia's Second engineering college the Indian Institute of Technology Roorkee, formerly known as Thomson College of Civil Engineering.
 Roorkee is also known for the Roorkee Cantonment, one of the country's oldest military establishments and the headquarters of Bengal Engineer Group since 1853.
-A freight train ran in between Roorkee and Piran Kaliyar on 22 December 1851, this was two years before first passenger trains were started between Bombay and Thana in 1853 and 14 years after first freight trains ran in Chennai in 1837.

 History

+Until 1824, Roorkee was part of Landhaura estate or kingship exercises by local Hindu rulers.
+The area was under control of Parmar (Panwar) chiefs in eastern Saharanpur including Haridwar in kingship of Raja Sabha Chandra of Jabarhera (Jhabrera).

+In 1792 Ram Dayal and his son Sawai Singh were ruling the area but due to family reasons Ramdayal left Jhabrera and went to Landhaura village and left Roorkee under the control of Raja Ramdayal Singh at Landhaura.
+There were two branches of Jhabrera State (riyasat), with main branch at Jhabrera and the second one at Landhaura.
+Both father and son were ruling simultaneously without any conflicts until the death of Raja Sawai Singh of Jabarhera in 1803.
+After the death of Sawai Singh total control of powers transferred to Ram Dayal Singh at Landhaura.

+After the death of Raja Ram Dayal Singh in 29 March 1813, it was a part of the Landhaura princely state until 1824 when the British occupied it.

 Roorkee is listed in the Ain-i-Akbari as a pargana under the sarkar of Saharanpur, producing a revenue of 12,234 dams for the imperial treasury and supplying a force of 1200 infantry and 125 cavalry.

-After that it was a part of Landhaura Princely State of Pawaar Gurjar's till 1824 when the Britishers occupied it by defeating the First Freedom Fighter Vijay Singh.

 Before 1840, the city was a tiny hamlet consisting of mud huts on the banks of the Solani rivulet.
 Digging work on the Upper Ganges Canal formally began in April 1842, under the aegis of Proby Cautley, a British officer.
 Local works were designed and overseen by the engineer Thomas Login.
 Soon, Roorkee developed into a town.
 The canal, which was formally opened on 8 April 1854, provided irrigation waters for more than 767,000 acre in 5,000 villages.

 Col. P.T.
 Cautley, an officer in the British Army, was most instrumental in constructing the canal.
-According to Dept. of Hydrology the canal, which is still considered as a marvel of engineering, was built in 1853.
+According to Dept. of Hydrology, the canal, which is still considered as a marvel of engineering, was built in 1853.
 However, water was released in the canal on 8 April 1854.